Nithronverse/NithronOS/README.md

     # Output -> dist/iso/nithronos-<tag>-<date>-amd64.iso

+> **UEFI / Secure Boot:** The preview ISO is not shim-signed yet. **Disable Secure Boot** in your VM/UEFI (e.g., Hyper-V Gen2 → uncheck *Enable Secure Boot*).
+If your platform can’t disable it, use a legacy/BIOS VM for now.

 At first boot the system prints the UI URL + one-time OTP to the console.

 ---